carlosinhani/carlosinhani/README.md

- - 🌎 I'm from Cândido Mota/SP/Brazil
+ - 🌎 I'm from Cândido Mota/SP/Brazil.
- - 😄 I really like to learn
+ - 😄 I really like to learn.
- - 📚 Currently studying ReactJS
+ - 📚 Currently studying ReactJS and Angular.
  - 💻 **Languages:** HTML, CSS, JavaScript and looking forward to learn even more!
- - 🔧 **Tools:** Visual Studio Code, GitHub
+ - 🔧 **Tools:** Visual Studio Code, GitHub.
- - 🎮 I like to play video games
+ - 🎮 I like to play video games.
- - ⭐ Action Figure Collection
+ - ⭐ Action Figure Collection.
 -----------------------------------------------------------------------------